PSA Group: Developing markets

-Peugeot Citroën Automobiles SA
+Peugeot Citroën Automobiles S.A.

 The manufacturer of Peugeot, Citroën and DS Automobiles-branded cars and vans, 100% owned by PSA Group and formed from the combination of Automobiles Citroën and Automobiles Peugeot.
 Automobiles Citroën, Automobiles Peugeot, and DS Automobiles remain in operation in relation to specific retail operations in various countries but not in the development or manufacture of vehicles.

-PSA PowerTrain (Formerly Peugeot Citroën Moteurs)
+PSA PowerTrain (formerly Peugeot Citroën Moteurs)

-PSA PowerTrain is a manufacturer of petrol and diesel engines for a range of companies including Ford, Jaguar, BMW, and Land Rover.
-It was founded by Peugeot in 1898 in Lille and later named Compagnie Lilloise de moteurs (CLM).
+PSA PowerTrain is a manufacturer of petrol and diesel engines for a range of companies including BMW, Ford, Jaguar, and Land Rover.
+It was founded by Peugeot in 1898 in Lille and later named Compagnie Lilloise de Moteurs (CLM).
 In 1992 SCM-CLM as it was then known became Peugeot Citroën Moteurs.

-The company has had a partnership with Ford Motor Company since 1998, supplying diesel engines to Ford and its subsidiaries, such as Jaguar, Volvo, and Land Rover.
+The company has had a partnership with Ford Motor Company since 1998.

 PSA and BMW have an agreement to develop the 1.6 Prince engine.
-PSA also sell their engines, gearboxes and other parts to small independent manufacturers such as DeLaChapelle and PGO.
+PSA also sells their engines, gearboxes and other parts to small independent manufacturers such as De La Chapelle and PGO.
 This PSA Peugeot Citroën 1.6-litre turbo petrol engine has received the International Engine of the Year awards a total of eight times, from 2007 to 2014.